winterland1989/Action.js/README.md

                 cb = ignore
 ```

-Action.anySuccess is similar to Action.any, but we dont stop when the Actions finished with an Error, we continue to look for the first successful action, if all Actions failed, Action.anySuccess pass an Error 'All actions failed' to following continuations.
+Action.anySuccess is similar to Action.any, but we don't stop when the Actions finished with an Error, we continue to look for the first successful action, if all Actions failed, Action.anySuccess pass an Error 'All actions failed' to following continuations.

     Action.anySuccess :: ([Action]) -> Action